open-logistics/Documentation/design/README.md

 ### GraphQL

+_An example implementation of this can be found [here](https://github.com/open-logistics/simple-graphql-example-nodejs)_

 Here we provide a basic framework for keeping track of inventory for a specific items at a location.

 First we need an item that contains basic information about our items,